Suk Hyun-jun

-Suk Hyun-jun (/ko/ or /ko/ /ko/; born 29 June 1991) is a South Korean footballer who plays as a forward for K4 League club, Namyangju FC.
+Suk Hyun-jun (born 29 June 1991) is a South Korean footballer who plays as a forward for K League 2 club, Yongin FC.

 Club career

 Ajax

 After initially trialling with Eredivisie side Ajax, Suk signed 1.5-year contract with the Dutch club in October 2010.
 The contract effective from 1 January 2010 also included the option for Ajax to extend by another year.
 He made his debut in the first team in February as a substitute in a 4–0 home win against Roda JC.

 He scored his first Ajax goal in a 2010–11 pre-season friendly win against Chelsea on 23 July 2010.
 He did not play in any official first-team matches during the 2010–11 season and his contract at Ajax was not renewed.

 Groningen

 On 27 June 2011, Suk signed a two-year contract with Groningen including an option for a two-year extension.
 He scored five goals in his first season with Groningen including two goals against PSV Eindhoven, showing the potential for growth.
 However, he did not score in the next season and had to leave the club.